Young Musicians Programme - You Ask Us

 The YMP team have some simple rules that help everyone to work well together.
 These are mainly to make sure everyone has a good time and learns as much as they want to.

 If you want to leave the programme we have some guidelines and tend to need six weeks’ notice before the start of a new term.
-Hannah or Emma will always be glad to talk about any concerns you might have before you make a decision.
+Hannah will always be glad to talk about any concerns you might have before you make a decision.

 Centre for Advanced Training has a few extra guidelines, which can be found on the CAT information page.